Women's boxing: Taiwan

 Lin Yu-ting won an Olympic gold medal in boxing in 2024 after defeating Julia Szeremeta of Poland in the final of the women's 57 kg category (featherweight).
 With this win, Lin became the first Taiwanese boxer to win an Olympic gold medal.

 Lin had been disqualified from the 2023 Women's World Boxing Championships organized by the Russian-led International Boxing Association (IBA) after failing unspecified gender eligibility tests, along with Algerian boxer Imane Khelif.
 She was stripped of a bronze medal, which was instead awarded to Bulgaria's Svetlana Staneva.
 The International Olympic Committee (IOC) and its Paris Boxing Unit criticized the disqualification as "sudden and arbitrary" and taken "without any due process".
 The Washington Post stated, "It remains unclear what standards Khelif and Lin Yu Ting failed [in 2023] to lead to the disqualifications."
 The IBA did not reveal the testing methodology, stating the "specifics remain confidential".
 The IBA's Olympic status was revoked in June 2023, due to governance issues and perceived judging and refereeing corruption.
 Later in 2023, Lin competed at the Hangzhou Asian Games, where she won Taiwan's first gold medal in boxing at the event.

+Tonga

+In 2024, Feʻofaʻaki Epenisa became the first female boxer from Tonga to take part in the Olympics.
+She lost to Vietnam's Hà Thị Linh in the 60kg division round-of-32 at the 2024 Summer Olympics.